kajchang/EuroFacts/README.md

 `pathname` is the path under which the pages are created.

 `component` and `previewComponent` are derived from `resourceName` and map to the corresponding components for the pages.

+`numShown` is the number of the element shown on the index page.

 #### Helper Files